Elm, Ulmus: planting, pruning and care

 - Remove leaves near base of cutting.

-- Firm gently all around to remove air pockets and ensure good contact between potting compost and cutting.
+- Firm gently around to remove air pockets and ensure good contact between potting compost and cutting.

-Uses and companion plants
+Uses and associations

-These small elms with striking silhouettes or exceptional foliage, such as ‘Wredei’ deserve a prime place in the garden.
-Bear in mind, however, that exposure must be sheltered from full sun for golden cultivars and from wind.
-You can position them as solitary specimens in a modest garden, or at the centre of a bed of low or creeping bushes such as Cotoneaster horizontalis, Euonymus, creeping junipers.
-The Elm can also be grown in a rockery or in a container to produce pretty sinuous bonsai such as Chinese elm (Ulmus parvifolia), surrounded by Pieris, ornamental grasses or box.
+These small elms with remarkable silhouettes or exceptional foliage, such as ‘Wredei’ deserve a prime place in the garden.
+Bear in mind they need a sheltered position, protected from full sun for golden cultivars and from wind.
+You can place them alone in a small garden, or at the centre of a bed of low or creeping bushes such as Cotoneaster horizontalis, Euonymus, creeping junipers.
+L‘Elm can also be grown in a rockery or in a container to produce handsome sinuate bonsai such as Chinese elm (Ulmus parvifolia), surrounded by Pieris, grasses or box.

-An example of a planting combination: Ulmus hollandica ‘Jacqueline Hillier’, Pieris japonica ‘Forest Flame’, Cryptomeria japonica ‘Vilmoriana’ (or ‘Compressa’) and Hakonechloa macra ‘Naomi’
+An example of a combination: Ulmus hollandica ‘Jacqueline Hillier’, Pieris japonica ‘Forest Flame’, Cryptomeria japonica ‘Vilmoriana’ (or ‘Compressa’) and Hakonechloa macra ‘Naomi’

-Create a contemporary feel by pairing the golden form of elm ‘Jacqueline Hillier’ with the purple of a purple hazel, a common hornbeam ‘Purpurea’ or a smoke tree.
+Create a contemporary feel by pairing the golden form of elm ‘Jacqueline Hillier’ with the purple of a purple hazel, a hornbeam ‘Purpurea’ or a smoke tree.

-Play on autumn’s fiery colours within a more informal, country-style setting by pairing it with small maples, deciduous viburnums, hornbeam ‘Orange Retz’ and Parrotia persica.
+Rely on flamboyant autumn colours within a more informal, rustic setting by pairing it with small maples, deciduous viburnums, Orange Retz hornbeam and Parrotia persica.

-- Discover our range of Elms.
+- Discover our range of elms.

 - Subscribe!